 Stephanie directs all the activities of the Embedding Project and is the focal point for the partnership’s research efforts.
 She founded the Embedding Project in 2010 when she developed the embedding framework in a systematic review on Embedding Sustainability into Organizational Culture.
 Since then, she has worked with global firms to refine the framework into a comparable diagnostics assessment tool and build a set of resources and tools to support its implementation.
 Stephanie is also the Director of the Centre for Corporate Governance and Sustainability and an Associate Professor at Simon Fraser University’s Beedie School of Business.
 She has worked in industry as an environmental engineering consultant.
-She has a BSc in Geological Environmental Engineering, a MSc in Petroleum (Environmental) Engineering and a PhD in Strategy and Global Management and Sustainable Development.
+She has a BSc in Geological Environmental Engineering, a MSc in Petroleum (Environmental) Engineering, and a PhD in Strategy and Global Management and Sustainable Development.

 Jess is a Senior Researcher with the Embedding Project.
 She is also the Director of South Africa’s Sustainability Institute and a lecturer with the University of Stellenbosch.
-She brings a wealth of research and practice knowledge from past roles in private and public sectors including Senior Researcher with Ernst & Young and Director of Strategic Partnerships for the Network for Business Sustainability South Africa.
-Jess is a PhD candidate at the Graduate School of Business at the University of Cape Town, where her research investigates how companies embed sustainability into their core strategies.
-She has a BSc in Ocean and Atmosphere Science and Environmental and Geographic Science and a MPhil in Sustainable Development and a PhD in Business Administration.
+She brings a wealth of research and practice knowledge from past roles in private and public sectors, including Senior Researcher with EY and Director of Strategic Partnerships for the Network for Business Sustainability South Africa.
+Jess has a BSc in Ocean and Atmosphere Science and Environmental and Geographic Science, a MPhil in Sustainable Development and a PhD in Business Administration.
 When not getting lost in the oceans and mountains, Jess can be found with her hands in the soil, helping things grow.

-Alexandra oversees our day-to-day operations and community engagement.
-She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over a dozen leading global companies.
+Alexandra oversees our day-to-day operations and financial planning and administration.
+She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over two dozen leading global companies.